Hein-Z/shop_blog/README.md

 ```
 4 .
 Set your database credentials in your .env file

 5 .
 Set your Stripe credentials in your .env file.
-Specifically STRIPE_KEY and STRIPE_SECRET
+Specifically STRIPE_KEY and STRIPE_SECRET .
+Getting from https://dashboard.stripe.com/test/apikeys after login

 6 .
 Set your APP_URL in your .env file.
 This is needed for Voyager to correctly resolve asset URLs.